These High-Yield Stocks Pay A Lot More Income Than You Think…

-In fact, I found 11 stocks that have paid special dividends for three or more consecutive years — the average was 10 years, and the most was 27 years.
-I compiled these into an index and found something quite remarkable…
+In fact, I found 12 stocks that have paid special dividends for three or more consecutive years — the average was 10 years, and the most was 27 years.
+I compiled these into a table and found something quite remarkable…

 Action To Take

 Now, out of fairness to my High-Yield Investing subscribers, I cannot share all of the names of these stocks with you today.
 But one of them that you should research further is RLI Corp (NYSE: RLI), a specialty insurance company that likes to gift-wrap year-end underwriting profits for investors.

 So while RLI’s quoted yield of less than 1.0% is hardly compelling, that figure dramatically understates what stockholders are really receiving.
 Aside from ordinary dividends (which have risen for 46 straight years), investors have been treated to more than $26 per share in cumulative special payments since 2012.

 The point is, it clearly pays to keep track of these special dividend payers.